quipucords/quipucords-ui/CONTRIBUTING.md

 1. After each package version update in [`package.json`](./package.json) you'll run the follow scripts
    - `$ yarn test`, if it fails you'll need to run `$ yarn test:dev` and update the related tests
    - `$ yarn build`, if it fails you'll need to run `$ yarn test:integration-dev` and update the related tests
-   - Make sure podman desktop, or Docker, is running, then type `$ yarn start`.
+   - Make sure podman desktop is running, then type `$ yarn start`.
 Confirm that staging run is still accessible and that no design alterations have happened.
 Fix accordingly.
-   - Make sure podman desktop, or Docker, is running, then type `$ yarn start:stage`.
+   - Make sure podman desktop is running, then type `$ yarn start:stage`.
 Confirm that staging run is still accessible and that no design alterations have happened.
 Fix accordingly.
 1. If the package is now working commit the change and move on to the next package.
    - If the package fails, or you want to skip the update, take the minimally easy path and remove/delete `node_modules` then rollback `yarn.lock` **BEFORE** you run the next package update.
 > There are alternatives to resetting `node_modules`, we're providing the most direct path.